LindaLuck/geospatial_ecology/TLS_ecological_application_lab.md

 Would this data still be useful for measuring DBH?

-If DBH wasn't your primary outcome but tree height - which point density would you choose?
+If DBH wasn't your primary outcome but tree height or stem density - which point density would you choose?